-Environmental Assessment Factor Impact Code Impact Evaluation CLIMATE AND ENERG γ Climate Change Impacts 2 The proposed ReGrow program project aims to increase resiliency in the agricultural industry to prepare for future climate related disasters, including drought.
-The Climate Mapping for Resilience and Adaptation Assessment tool (https://resilience.climate.gov/#assessment-tool) provides historical and future climate data for five common climate-related hazards (extreme heat, drought, wildfires, flooding, and coastal inundation).
+Environmental Assessment Factor Impact Code Impact Evaluation CLIMATE AND ENERG γ Climate Change Impacts The proposed project includes installation of a well.
+The proposed ReGrow program project aims to increase resiliency in the agricultural industry to prepare for future climate related disasters, including drought.
+The Climate Mapping for Resilience and Adaptation Assessment tool (https://resilience.climate.gov/#assessment-tool)

+provides historical and future climate data for five common climate-related hazards (extreme heat, drought, wildfires, flooding, and coastal inundation).
 The data model for the census tract that includes application location does not indicate a significant increase in hazard risks from climate change for drought, wildfire, or flooding, when comparing historical data (1976-2005) to future projections.
 The model projects a greater number of days where temperatures will exceed 90 degrees Fahrenheit after 2015, which is a systemic trend in the model across the Island.
 The specific activities proposed for this economic development project are limited in scale and land impacts.
-The proposed greenhouse construction activities are for individual farm use and will not result in an increase in electricity or water draw.
-The greenhouse used will allow the applicant to control the water to the crops and will reduce the amount needed compared to open air farming which often results in higher evapotranspiration.
+The proposed water well construction activities are for individual farm use and will not result in a significant increase in electricity or water draw.
+The water well will allow the applicant to control the water to the crops and will reduce the amount needed compared to open air farming which often results in higher evapotranspiration.
 The equipment that will be used during construction and operation will also be limited to occasional use at this specific land parcel, and therefore will not generate a significant amount of greenhouse gas.
-Energy Efficiency 2 The project will not result in significant additional energy consumption as it involves only the construction of a greenhouse using self-powered construction equipment on an existing farm and will not require any expansion to existing power facilities. -- --
+Additionally, project activities will not result in tree clearing that would contribute to a loss in carbon capture.
+Energy Efficiency 2 The proposed project includes installation of a well.
+An electrical line from a nearby existing structure will power the water pump for the well; the water pump will not result in significant additional energy consumption.
+However, the applicant should obtain authorization from PREPA or LUMA prior to expanding the connections.